yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Authorization code theft and injection

-It is RECOMMENDED that PKCE is used and that the code_verifier is tied to the *Client App* instance.
+It is RECOMMENDED that PKCE is used and that the code_verifier is tied to the *Client App* instance, as mitigation to authorization code theft and injection attacks.

-## Handling of Cookies

-It can be assumed that Authorization Servers will use Cookies to bind security elements (state, nonce, PKCE) to the user agent, which will break the flow if these cookies are not present in subsequent HTTP requests.

-Therefore, *Client App* MUST handle Cookies:

-* Store cookies it obtains on HTTP responses.
-* Send cookies on subsequent HTTP requests to Authorization Servers that returned such cookies.

 # IANA Considerations